Announcements

 Honesty, Integrity, and Confidentiality

-• Treat students records and any communications as confidential and follow compliance and confidentiality guidelines for social media and conversations in public places.
+• Treat student/scholar records and any communications as confidential and follow compliance and confidentiality guidelines for social media and conversations in public places.

 • Assume responsibility for mistakes made in a mature and honest manner and develop productive strategies for correcting them.